EternalAbby/Dependency-Injection-Extravagant.luau/TypeCheck/_DOCUMENTATION.md

 ### RawComplexNumber type

-This type is from the ComplexNumber module.
+This type is from the `ComplexNumber` module.
+If you would like to use this type, please refer to the `export type` version in the `ComplexNumber` module.

 ```lua
 type RawComplexNumber = {